FireflyMigration/firefly-doc/01-Migration-project/Migrating-from-Btrieve-to-SQL/01-Preparing-for-the-Migration.md

 In general, anything in the application that is tied to Btrieve technology might need adjustment or at least be considered.

 Please find below a list of  usages that might exist in your application and need to be considered.
-If you think you have any of the following cases in your application, **please provide an example of how you use it from the user perspective.**
+If you think you have any of the following cases in your application, **please provide an example of how you use it __from the user perspective.__**
 Firefly is here to help and guide you through this process.
 We will examine each scenario and advise about the right solution for your specific application.

-With the delivery of the SQL version of the application, we will show you how to apply the solution and make sure that it works in SQL using the same tests cases your provide.
+With the delivery of the SQL version of the application, we will show you how to apply the solution and make sure that it works in SQL using the same tests cases you provide.

 ## Referencing data tables as regular files